bubanjan/real-estate-solution/README.md

   - ✅ Admin and Agent can create/edit estates and and see/edit seller contact info for every estate
   - ✅ Only Admin can delete estate
   - ✅ Public (unauthenticated) users can search and browse, see estate data, but not modify data and they can not see seller data
-- ✅ Responsive layout built with Material UI
+- ✅ GUI built with Material UI
 - ✅ Client-side navigation using React Router
 - ✅ Real-time validation and error messages in form fields
 - ✅ Handles JWT login via HttpOnly cookies (secure session management)